 Swallow the extended-release capsules whole; do not split, chew, or crush them.

 Shake the extended-release suspension well before each use to mix the medication evenly.
 Do not mix the extended-release suspension with other medications or with other liquids such as water.

-If you will be using hydrocodone solution, syrup, or extended-release suspension, do not use a household teaspoon to measure your dose.
+If you will be using hydrocodone combination solution, syrup, or extended-release suspension, do not use a household teaspoon to measure your dose.
 Household teaspoons are not accurate measuring devices, and you may receive too much medication or not enough medication if you measure your dose with a household teaspoon.
 Instead, use a properly marked measuring device such as a dropper, medicine spoon, or oral syringe.
 Ask your doctor or pharmacist if you need help getting or using a measuring device.

-Call your doctor if your symptoms are not controlled by the hydrocodone product you are taking.
+Call your doctor if your symptoms are not controlled by the hydrocodone combination product you are taking.
 Do not increase your dose of medication on your own.
 You may receive a dangerous overdose if you take more medication or take your medication more often than prescribed by your doctor.

 Hydrocodone may be habit-forming.
-Take hydrocodone exactly as directed.
+Take hydrocodone combination products exactly as directed.
 Do not take a larger dose, take it more often, or take it for a longer period of time than prescribed by your doctor.
 Call your doctor if you develop a strong desire to take more medication than prescribed.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient, available for certain hydrocodone combination products.